SEXUALLY TRANSMITTED INFECTIONS AWARENESS

 What are STIs and STDs?

-Sexually Transmitted Infections (STIs) are caused by bacterias, viruses, or parasites transmitted during sexual contact.
+Sexually Transmitted Infections (STIs) are caused by bacteria, viruses, or parasites transmitted during sexual contact.
 On the other hand, a sexually transmitted disease (STD) is a disease that develops as a result of an STI such as Pelvic Inflammatory disease or AIDS.
 Both STI and STD phrases are used interchangeably by medical professionals and laymen.

 Get the facts!

 Also, each type of STI has higher rates of infections for varying demographics of people.
-For instance, case rates of chlyamidia are highest among adolescents and young adults under 25 years.
+For instance, case rates of chlamydia are highest among adolescents and young adults under 25 years.
 Likewise, diagnoses of gonorrhea occur in men more frequently than women.

 Lastly, failure to seek treatment as a result of a lack of symptoms results in disease spread and worsening health conditions.
 For instance, women with untreated Chlamydia and Gonorrhea can develop Pelvic Inflammatory Disease (PID) which can lead to infertility and/or ectopic pregnancy.